VISIONAI/VMXdocs/docs/index.md

 Docker, please refer to our Dockerfile to see the required packages and libraries.

+### boot2docker

+[boot2docker](http://boot2docker.io/) is a lightweight Linux distribution made specifically to run Docker containers.
+It runs completely from RAM, weight ~27MB and boots in ~5s(YMMV).
+This allows you to run VMX on a Windows computer, as well as provide an alternative method for installing on a Mac OS X system.

 ### Default MCR Location

 VMX server will look for the MCR inside the following default